 Can I get to the BHI using public transport?

-The Institute is located approximately 15 minutes west of the Adelaide CBD in Woodville, adjacent to the Port Road & Woodville Road intersection.
+The BHI Research Facility is located approximately 15 minutes west of the Adelaide CBD in Woodville South, adjacent to the Port Road & Woodville Road intersection.
 Excellent regular bus services include:

 Is there car parking at the BHI?

 TQEH/BHI staff parking is available (however fees and waiting lists apply).

 No visitor parking is available at the BHI Research Facility.

 A taxi rank is located outside the main TQEH campus on Woodville Road.

 Free all day (and 2 hour) parking is available in the wide median strip in the middle of Port Road (just west of Woodville Road).
 Free street parking is available in the surrounding streets, but some of these areas have restricted times.

 Who do I contact if I wish to conduct my research at the BHI?